-While understanding that some emotional pain and even emotional agony is unavoidable, developing a strategy to create happiness in your life, can be useful.
-Often, we take happiness for granted and assume that it's something that should fall in our lap, when in fact, happiness is something that is hard-earned through work and perseverance.
+While understanding that some emotional pain and even emotional agony is unavoidable, developing a strategy to create happiness in your life can be useful.
+Often, we take happiness for granted and assume that it's something that should fall in our lap, when in fact, happiness is hard-earned through work and perseverance.

 Seeking Help With Emotional Agony

-While defining agony and how it changes us for good and for bad is a start, emotional agony is one of the most challenging trials one can overcome on his or her own.
-Oftentimes, while helpful, the support provided by friends and family is just not enough.
+While defining agony and how it changes us for good and for bad is a start, emotional agony is one of the most challenging trials to overcome alone.
+Oftentimes, while helpful, the support provided by friends and family is not enough.
 Consider creating a better system for overcoming agony with the help of a professional counselor or therapist.

 Online therapy is a convenient way to connect with a counselor or mental health provider.
 Research shows that online counseling is as effective as in-person sessions and can help individuals cope with anxiety and depression.
 One such study from Palo Alto University found that approximately 73% of study participants saw improved symptoms after six weeks of video-based cognitive behavior therapy.
 According to the research, and the data suggests a “decelerated decrease in symptoms over time.”

 The supportive counselors at BetterHelp have assisted many people seeking happier, more meaningful lives.
 The online platform allows you to easily connect with a therapist from your smartphone, tablet, or computer at a time that is most convenient for you.
 BetterHelp takes your confidentiality seriously and is committed to upholding your privacy, no matter what.
 Read below to hear how BetterHelp therapists have helped people like you.